hellerve/ptolemy/README.md

 that have been built by generations that had to do without the conveniences and abstractions that we now have.
 I did not take away a lot in the hard technical sense, and yet it influenced my thinking greatly already.

+* [Hygienic Macro Expansion](http://web.cs.ucdavis.edu/%7Edevanbu/teaching/260/kohlbecker.pdf) by **Eugene Kohlbecker et al.** (1986)

+The fundamental paper on hygienic macro expansion.
+Reads fairly nicely.
+I was familiar with the concept before reading the paper, but it really feels like my basic grasp on the concept is much stronger now.
+Very helpful for the system (System Z) I am currently working on, as I will have to implement it in a language that is not Scheme or even a Lisp there and that is a fairly badly documented process I find.

 ## Recreational